nikhilweee/zotfetch/GUIDE.md

 **Reloading the Addon**

-When you need to reload the addon, refresh the tab and run the following script in the console.
+When you need to reload the addon, refresh the devtools tab in Firefox and run the following script in the console.

 ```js
 Services.obs.notifyObservers(null, "startupcache-invalidate", null);